 Your thing may not be on this list but I have a feeling if I were to sit down and talk to you we would easily discover there is something that is hanging over you; there is something that is a part of your life and shouldn’t be; there is something that in this coming year needs to be fixed above anything else.
 That’s your one thing.
 That’s what you need to build a wall around.

 There is a story in the bible of a wall builder.
 He was called Nehemiah and his story takes place around 444 B.C.
-King Artaxerxes was the King of Persia – the dominant world force at the time and Nehemiah worked for him.
+King Artaxerxes was the King of Persia – the dominant world force at the time, and Nehemiah worked for him.
 Nehemiah was a Jew and the cupbearer to the king.
-We don’t know if he had ever been to Israel because the Babylonians had conquered Israel, 100 years before.
-But when Nehemiah hears how terrible things are in Jerusalem he is badly effected and does a very risky thing.
+We don’t know if he had ever been to Israel because the Babylonians had conquered Israel, 100 years before and his family were carried off to captivity.
+But when Nehemiah hears how terrible things are back in Jerusalem he is badly effected and does a very risky thing.
 He asks for time off.

-Now he wasn’t an employee of the king.
+Now he wasn’t an “employee” of the king.
 He was a slave and slaves don’t get time off.
 So he took a risk even asking but King Artaxerxes says “I’ll do better than that”.
 I will make you the governor of Judea, (basically the mayor of Jerusalem) and I will give you whatever you need to help you but you can’t stay away forever.
+You must return in due course.

 Now the walls of Jerusalem had been torn down for so long, no one living there even remembered what they looked like.
 So, when Nehemiah saw the city it broke his heart.
 He took an entire day and night to travel around the city and to meet the people.
 Then he comes to this conclusion “If I don’t get anything else done while I’m here, I’ve got to get this wall rebuilt.”